 You should not exist in the time frame.
-If you marinate the chicken more than this time frame, it will become too much softer and mushy.
-Even the flavor will not penetrate inside the meat.
+If you marinate the chicken more than this time frame, it will become much softer and mushy.

 How Can You Tell If Marinated Chicken Is Bad

-Sometimes I marinate chicken and then keep it in the refrigerator so that when I need it, I can keep it out and start cooking.
 I hope you also do it.
-But if once I have kept this marinating in the refrigerator for many days, then there is a chance to ruin it.
+But if I have kept this marinating in the refrigerator for many days, then there is a chance to ruin it.

-Here is a list of symptoms how you can understand that your marinated chicken is going bad.
+Here is a list of symptoms so you can understand that your marinated chicken is going bad.

 - You find a yellow and gray spot on the chicken.